 (2) Three professional references from law enforcement administrators of the rank of lieutenant or above;

 (3) No convictions for a felony, crime of moral turpitude, offense of violence, sexually oriented or child-victim oriented offense, or any other peace officer disqualifying offense.

 (4) Completion of an Ohio peace officer training commission conference for jailer training school commanders.

 (5) Completion of an instructor training program approved by the executive director which shall include the following: instruction in the theories of learning and adult education, teaching techniques, lesson plan development and usage, behavioral objectives, student evaluation and measurement, role playing, the use of audio-visual aids, and an exercise in practice teaching.
 Instructor training programs taught by the Ohio peace officer training academy, the Ohio department of education, the Ohio state highway patrol, a college or educational institution, or other programs which in the opinion of the executive director are equivalent will be acceptable; and;

-(B) Upon receipt and verification of a notarized application form and completion of school commanders' conference, the executive director may issue a certificate to the school commander.
+(B) Upon receipt and verification of an application form and completion of school commanders' conference, the executive director may issue a certificate to the school commander.
 Unless the decision is of a ministerial nature should the executive director refuse to issue a certificate, the executive director shall notify the applicant in writing and shall advise the applicant that he or she may request a hearing before the commission as provided in sections 119.06 and 119.07 of the Revised Code.
 The commission shall conduct the hearing as required by sections 119.01 to 119.13 of the Revised Code.

 (C) A corrections training school commander approved under rule 109:2-09-04 of the Administrative Code may perform the functions of a jailer training school commander upon approval from the executive director.